Orange-OpenSource/fs-readdir-rec-gen/README.md

 If ```dir``` does not exists, an exception if immediately thrown by NodeJS' ``̀`fs``̀` API.

 # Examples
-With a simple .js files:
+With a simple .js file filter:
 ```js
 var fsReadDirRecGen = require('fs-readdir-rec-gen')